Nobody likes being sold to

 At Making You Smile, we often get asked to clarify what a brand strategy is.
-We like to explain that it starts with identifying how an organization wants its target customers to perceive its business and achieves its objective when these target customers understand and feel the reason why they want to buy from this business (and why they will continue to want to do so).
+We like to explain that it starts with identifying how an organization wants its target customers to perceive its business.
+The objective is achieved when these target customers understand and feel why they want to buy from the business — and why they will continue to want to do so.

 In other words, your brand strategy is your business strategy turned into your audience’s point of view.